WebOfTrustInfo/rwot8-barcelona/draft-documents/peer-DID-method-spec-report.md

 the person who is 'removed'.

 ## Namestring Generation - keyfmtchar
-- understand the need for keyfmtchar, but it needs a definition and maybe an example of when to use it (ie, when to make a "2") would be helpful.
+- We understand the need for keyfmtchar, but it needs a definition and an example of when to use it (ie, when to make a "2") would be helpful.

 ## Protocol - Message Format section

 - Indy HIPE message protocol is referenced - what extensions are required (multiplexed encryption) and why?
-The observation is that pure JWE would be better for adoption (possibly) so understanding the need for extensions would be helpful.
+The observation here is that pure JWE may be better for adoption, so understanding the need for extensions would be helpful.

 ## Comments on the Spec
 - The language of the abstract is "marketing speak".
 I would suggest changing it to state just the intent.
-  - "The method is cheap, fast, scalable, and secure" -> "The method is **supposed to be** cheap, fast, scalable, and secure"
+  - "The method is cheap, fast, scalable, and secure" -> "The method is **intended to be** cheap, fast, scalable, and secure"
 - [Section 2.1](https://dhh1128.github.io/peer-did-method-spec/index.html#namestring)
 links to a non-existing section "cross-registration" at the end
 - [Section 2.3](https://dhh1128.github.io/peer-did-method-spec/index.html#namespace-specific-identifier-nsi)